-Along the Luas Red Line, the MASP identifies residential and mixed-use development through the regeneration of brownfield lands in Tallaght and the re-intensification of older industrial estates at Naas Road / Ballymount.
-The new district at Fortunestown is identified for residential growth.
+Along the Luas Red Line, the MASP identifies residential and mixed-use development through the regeneration of brownfield lands in Tallaght and the re-intensification of older industrial estates at Naas Road/ Ballymount.
+The new district at Fortunestown near the emerging town of Saggart/Citywest is identified for residential growth.